-- Community Partner: All applications must have the participation and support of a partner organization from the community that brings added support and sustainability to the initiative.
-This does not have to be financial support and can include volunteer support, in-kind donations, consultation, etc. Some examples of a community partner are another nonprofit, a farm, a local business, a Whole Foods store, or a local garden club.
-If your application includes a fiscal sponsor, it may also be the community partner for this grant. - 2.
-Signed Letter of Support from Administration (Principal's or Executive Director's Letter of Support): Please provide a letter, on school/organization letterhead and signed by the school principal or organization's executive director, indicating their support of the garden project. - 3.
-Garden photos: Please upload no more than three digital photos of your garden space.
-If this a brand new garden or an extensive garden expansion, please include a garden design or diagram.
-Please note the following requirements and directions: - Save images as a PNG, JPG, or GIF. - Maximum size for each photo: 5 MB - For new garden projects, please provide existing space photos as well as a proposed layout. - We hope you can provide pictures with the children you work with!
-If you do, only upload photos with children for whom you have a photo release form signed by their parent or guardian. - If selected, the 1st photo will be used to represent your garden on our website.
+- 1. Community Partner: All applications must have the participation and support of a separate, partner organization from the community that brings added support and sustainability to the initiative.
+This does not have to be financial support and can include volunteer support, in-kind donations, consultation, etc. Some examples of a community partner are: another nonprofit, a farm, a local business, or a local garden club.
+This list is not comprehensive your Community Partner can be almost any type of organization.
+If your application includes a fiscal sponsor, the fiscal sponsor organization can also serve as the community partner for this grant. - 2.
+Signed Letter of Support from Administration (Principal's or Executive Director's Letter of Support): Please provide a letter committing support for your garden project, signed by the principal or executive director of the applying organization (the school or organization where the garden will live), and presented on school/organization letterhead. - 3.
+Garden Photos: Please upload up to three digital photos of your garden space.
+If this will be a brand new garden or an extensive garden expansion, please include a garden design or diagram.
+Please note the following requirements and directions: - Save images as a PNG, JPG, or GIF. - Maximum size for each photo: 5 MB - For new garden projects, please provide existing space photos as well as a proposed layout. - If you include photos of the children you work with, please only upload photos of children for whom you have a photo release form signed by their parent or guardian. - o If selected, the 1st photo will be used to represent your garden on our website.